gamesbook/protograf/docs/source/layouts_sequence.rst

 The `Sequence()` command is designed to lay out a number of values - letters or numbers, or shapes - in a straight line.

 Apart from the ``Sequence()`` command described here, there are also these other commands which allow you to layout elements in a more repetitive or regular way within a page:

 - :doc:`Repeat <layouts_repeat>`
 - :doc:`Track <layouts_track>`
 - :doc:`RectangularLocations <layouts_rectangular>`
 - :doc:`TriangularLocations <layouts_triangular>`

+.. _the-sequence-command:

 Usage
 =====